mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/edge_options2-1.png" width="672" />

 Another common consideration with edges is the shape of the edges themselves.
 So far we have used examples where the edges are all straight lines, but it is also possible to draw them as arcs or so that they fan out from nodes so that multiple connections are visible.
-In general, all you need to do to change this option is to use another command in the "geom_edge_" family of commands.
+In general, all you need to do to change this option is to use another command in the `geom_edge_` family of commands.
 For example, in the following chunk of code we produce a network with arcs rather than straight lines.
 In this case the argument "strength" controls the amount of bend in the lines.

 ```r